SayedDexter/RelativeAccountBalance/README.md

 Assumption :

-We will always have formatted file and account will be used is fromAccountId only.
+1) We will always have formatted file and account will be used is fromAccountId only.
+2) One transaction will have only one Reversal with same amount

 Running build
 mvn clean install